scientifichackers/zproc/docs/user/atomicity.rst

 this fundamental difference between locks and :py:func:`~.atomic()` makes it easier to write safe and correct parallel code.

-For the record, If an error shall occur while the function is running, the state will remain *unaffected*.
+For what it's worth, If an error shall occur while the function is running, the state will remain *unaffected*.

 .. note ::